skrey/yellow-extensions/README.md

 Downloads
 ---------
 Yellow comes with the basics.
-You can add more stuff with plugins, snippets and templates.
-Bright, dark, colorful, use any theme you like.
+You can add more things with plugins, snippets and templates.
 With theses extensions you should have a good collection of building blocks for your website.

 * [Plugins](https://github.com/markseu/yellowcms-extensions/tree/master/plugins)
 * [Snippets](https://github.com/markseu/yellowcms-extensions/tree/master/snippets)